 Here's a look at the recommended servings from each food group for the 2,000-calorie-a-day DASH diet.

 Grains: 6 to 8 servings a day

 - Focus on whole grains because they have more fiber and nutrients than do refined grains.
 For instance, use brown rice instead of white rice, whole-wheat pasta instead of regular pasta and whole-grain bread instead of white bread.
-Look for products labeled "100 percent whole grain" or "100 percent whole wheat."
+Look for products labeled "100% whole grain" or "100% whole wheat."

-- Grains are naturally low in fat, so avoid spreading on butter or adding cream and cheese sauces.
+- Grains are naturally low in fat.
+Keep them this way by avoiding butter, cream and cheese sauces.

 Vegetables: 4 to 5 servings a day